garden-io/garden/docs/reference/module-types/jib-container.md

       # The maximum number of seconds to wait until the liveness check counts as failed.
       livenessTimeoutSeconds: 3

-    # If this module uses the `hotReload` field, the container will be run with this command/entrypoint when the
-    # service is deployed with hot reloading enabled.
-    hotReloadCommand:

-    # If this module uses the `hotReload` field, the container will be run with these arguments when the service is
-    # deployed with hot reloading enabled.
-    hotReloadArgs:

     # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
     timeout: 300